ThePraeceps/ThePraeceps.github.io/_posts/2019-03-14-tryhackme---hackback-2019.md

 I also tried a whole bunch of common other locations such as crontab, important configuration files, and important logging files with no success.
 I also tried greping the file system for "flag4" and "flagfour" with no success.
 I look forward to hearing where this flag is because

 I even tried using dd and ssh to copy an image of the hard drive over the network to my computer.
 I did find some evidence of the flag file but I don't have enough experiance with hard drive foresrensics to locate it within the image.

+##Task 5: Base64 [Scripting] [Easy]

+While my initial gut reaction was to use bash for this, I decided to use Python as I'm more capable with it and debugging would be quicker for me personally.
+The instructions for this are quite clear, you needed to base64 decode the string 50 times, so here is my python script.

+>getflag.py
+{:.filename}
+{% highlight python %}
+import base64, io

+file = open("b64.txt", "r")
+text=file.read()

+for i in range(50):
+	text=base64.b64decode(text)

+print(text.decode())
+{% endhighlight  %}